xupinjie/ACCV-Lab/README.md

 For more details on the packages (including performance evaluation results), please see the documentation for each package in the `CONTAINED PACKAGES` section of the documentation.

-If you are reading this in the `README.md` file (and not in the HTML documentation), please also see the following ``Quick Start`` section below for instructions on how to build the full documentation.
+> **⚠️ Important**: If you are reading this in the `README.md` file (and not in the HTML documentation),
+> please note that there is a full documentation available, containing this page, the guides, and additional
+> content (e.g. API reference, examples with detailed explanations, ...).
+You can view the documentation
+> online at [NVIDIA.github.io/ACCV-Lab](https://NVIDIA.github.io/ACCV-Lab), or build a local copy as outlined
+> in the `Quick Start` section below.

 ## Quick Start